liquidsquid1/rat-removal/index.md

 ### thats not it?

-[Some rats hide in uefi bioses.](https://www.kaspersky.co.uk/blog/logofail-uefi-vulnerabilities/27098/) Mostly, you're screwed.
+[Some rats hide in UEFI BIOSes.](https://www.kaspersky.co.uk/blog/logofail-uefi-vulnerabilities/27098/) Mostly, you're screwed.
 Good luck getting out of this one.